View Document Text

 The specific way fees are charged by AIA is established in the client's written investment management

 agreement with the Firm.
-AIA bills its fees on a quarterly basis in arrears, each calendar quarter based on
+AIA bases its fees on a percentage of assets under management, hourly charges,

-the market value of the client's assets managed or advised by the Firm (see detailed fee calculation
+quarterly basis in arrears, each calendar quarter based on the market value of the client's assets managed or

-client accounts with the respective custodian.
-Accounts initiated or terminated during a calendar quarter are
+Accounts initiated or terminated during a calendar quarter are charged a prorated fee.
+Upon termination of

-charged a prorated fee.
-Upon termination of any account, any prepaid, unearned fees will be promptly
+any account, any prepaid, unearned fees will be promptly refunded, and any earned, unpaid fees will be

-refunded, and any earned, unpaid fees will be due and payable.
-Further, generally, AIA does not accept
+due and payable.
+Further, generally, AIA does not accept prepaid fees.
+If, however, prepaid fees are

-prepaid fees.
-If, however, prepaid fees are mistakenly received, all unearned fees will be refunded to the
+mistakenly received, all unearned fees will be refunded to the client in the event the advisory relationship

 AIA's fees are exclusive of brokerage commissions, transaction fees, and other related costs and expenses